For a deeper look at my work regarding the Flint Coney, click here.

 In the early twentieth century the prefecture of Florina was in turmoil, along with the rest of Macedonia.
 On August 23, 1903, the Los Angeles Herald reported that the previous day “… the villages ‘of Boufi, Rakaro and Armcsko, near Florina, have been bombarded and their insurgent garrisons annihilated.
 At Boufi alone 500 Bulgarians are reported to have been killed.
 The women and children escaped to the mountains.’” [“Insurgent Garrisons Wiped Out – Three Villages Near Fiorina Have Been Abandoned”.
 Los Angeles Herald, Volume XXX, Number 320, 1903.]
 In 1914 the Report of the International Commission to Inquire into the Causes and Conduct of the Balkan Wars, from the Carnegie Endowment for International Peace, stated that during this time “… there are a thousand deaths and, in the final result, 200 villages ruined by Turkish vengeance, 12,000 houses burned, 3,000 women outraged, 4,700 inhabitants slain and 71,000 without a roof.”
 [Report of the International Commission to Inquire into the Causes and Conduct of the Balkan Wars.
 Carnegie Endowment for International Peace, 1914.]

-Akritas, formerly known as Boufi, as shown in Google Street View from their visit in October 2011.
+Akritas, formerly known as Boufi, as shown in Google Street View.
 This is the active Street View, and can be manipulated as usual.